spacotto/common-core-42/README.md

 ## get_next_line [125/100]
 **Description**
->Whether it's a file, stdin, or even later a network connection, you'll always need a way to read content line by line.
-It's time to start working on this function, which will be essential for your future projects.
+>Whether it's a file, stdin, or even later a network connection, learn how to read content line by line.

 **Skills**
 >Rigor, Unix, Algorithms & AI